SambaTV/Meraki/Menu/Applications/BambooHR/API/Webhooks.md

 # Configuration
 admin user in the tools section by clicking on the link "Webhooks".
       https://www.bamboohr.com/contact.php

+ # specify which fields they want to monitor

+The user can also configure which fields will be posted by the webhook.
+Any field in the database can be posted.
+Fields can be posted with an alternate name, but use BambooHR's field names (in English) by default.

         Department
         Division
         EEO Job Category